Tunchiie/GenreGenie/README.md

 Figure 6: High-rated but less popular movies across genres.

-Hidden gems are identified by filtering movies with high average ratings but low popularity scores.
-These are often independent or foreign-language films overlooked due to limited distribution and subtitle aversion.
+Hidden gems are often independent or foreign-language films overlooked due to limited distribution and subtitle aversion.
 Genres like Drama and Romance harbor the highest concentration of these films, suggesting untapped potential for recommendation systems.

 #### Vote Distribution